-Startup investments fail for various reasons, including financial, operational, and market frailty.
-Before FTX and Delphia’s fraud scandals, venture capital firms focused their due diligence efforts on evaluating startups’ business models, market potential, and financial health, investigating founders incidentally.
-However, when millions of dollars are on the line in VC, due diligence is crucial to uncover more insidious issues.
+Before FTX and Delphia’s fraud scandals, venture capital culture was highly characterized by an ‘ends justify the means’ mindset.
+VC firms focused their due diligence efforts on evaluating startups’ business models, market potential, and financial health, scoping out founders only incidentally.

-There’s much on the line for startup founders, occasionally leading to last-stitch exaggerations and poor decisions.
-Years of rapid growth and high returns in the startup space bred fraudulent activities, like manipulating financial data to misrepresent business prospects and over-inflating AI capabilities (otherwise known as AI washing), as in FTX and Delphia, respectively.
+Unfortunately, rapid growth and high returns bred fraudulent activities, like manipulating financial data to misrepresent business prospects and over-inflating AI capabilities (otherwise known as AI washing), as was the case in FTX and Delphia respectively.

-AI washing is a particularly dangerous trap, one many venture capitalists routinely fall for.
-Studies show that startups emphasizing AI earn between 15% and 50% more investment than those who don’t.
-Such information is relatively simple to find as long as one conducts thorough startup due diligence.
+AI washing is a particularly dangerous trap, one many venture capitalists routinely fall for: Studies show that startups emphasizing AI earn between 15-50% more investment than those who don’t.

 The Missing Link: Diligence & Success Go Hand-in-Hand

-A strong link exists between conducting reputational background checks and VC firms’ financial viability and investment strength.
+There is a strong link between conducting reputational background checks and VC firms’ financial viability and investment strength.

 90% of venture capital firms lose money, with the top 20 VCs responsible for 95% of profits.